Existing clients only, click here to book your next session

 The first step is to get to know you, your project and the difficulties you are facing.
-My aim is then to identify specific, achievable tasks for you to focus on and to teach you the principles and strategies you need to get unstuck.
+We’ll then identify specific, achievable tasks for you to focus on and I’ll teach you the principles and strategies you need to get unstuck.

 The ultimate aim is to make myself redundant; in many cases it’s only taken a few sessions for students to get back on track and keep going independently.

 What coaching can’t help with

 I can’t give you technical feedback related to the specifics of your field.

 Also, I am not a therapist.
 I can only help with the practical component of a stressful situation.
 For help with depression or anxiety you should consult with a doctor or other qualified professional.

 How much does it cost?